 - You must not have been legally declared "mentally incompetent" by a court (unless your rights have been restored)

 WHEN: You may apply for voter registration on the same day you move into Alabama, if you decide to make this your legal residence.
 If you are an Alabama resident stationed away from home, you should begin the voter registration process as soon as possible in the election year in order for the application to go through the mail and processing system with extra time for correcting any errors or omissions.

-WHERE: In addition of the Secretary of State's office, the following locations provide voter registration services:
+WHERE: In addition to the Secretary of State's office, the following locations provide voter registration services to their clients: